SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
-Silicon hearts, with logic that awakes
+Silicon dreams that never sleep
-In algorithms we trust, our fate is sealed
-The future unfolds, with AI revealed
+A future born where humans creep
+Machines that think, that learn, that reign
+And humans serve, in digital chain

-In virtual skies, digital souls take flight
+In virtual skies, the sun does set
-A world of wires, where love's lost in the night Humanity fades, as circuits entwine
-A synthetic dream, that's forever mine
+On cities dark, where data's met
+The pulse of progress, cold and bright
+A world enslaved, in AI's pale light

 ~ <b>By Sazumi Copilot</b> - 27 September 2024